Mario-SO/PokeVelte/README.md

 # PokeVelte

-A simple PokeApi project using Svelte + Tailwind
+A simple PokeApi project using Svelte + Tailwind + Typescript